Marohn-Group/mmodel/docs/tutorial_group.rst

 In the *mmodel* design, we intend to keep the graph behavior similar to the *NetworkX* graph.
 Therefore, all the nodes and edges are used in the final graph.
-However, there are cases that graphes and models shares the similar pool of nodes but different edges.
+However, there are cases that graphs and models shares the similar pool of nodes but different edges.

 In this case, a model group can be created to store multiple similar